shalivan/shalivan.github.io/_posts/ART/17-01-01-Modeling.md

 ### Mesh
-`*.obj` - no vertex color and 2-uvs standarised, no attribs
+`*.obj` - no vertex color and 2-uvs standardised, no attribs `*.fbx` -
-`*.fbx` -
-`*.gltf`-    Create unwanted catalog in UE4, no Vert Color?
+`*.gltf`-    Create an unwanted catalog in UE4, no Vert Color?
 `*.bgeo.sc` - cache
 `*.sim` - more expensive H cache (eg in output node in dop)

 ## Props
     - elements should be `grounded` in scene
-     - barnackling ssmall things around,
+    - barnacling small things around,
-    - footing - awarenes of  intersecting,
+    - footing - awareness of  intersecting,
     - greebling materialing

 # Basics
-- generaly meshes with equal triangles behave better: rendering preformance(overdraw) / simulations (`Delanunay` max minimal angle (tend to 60) ! - smoothes interpolation but less aproximation of surface when long trix better define edges)
+- General meshes with equal triangles behave better: rendering performance (overdraw) / simulations (`Delanunay` max minimal angle (tend to 60) ! - smoothes interpolation but less approximation of surface when long trix better define edges)
 - scale is important
 - zastosowanie. games/subdivs.

    as much u can go be procedural to can fix

    Density of details
    3 poziomy density

 # Asset workflow:

         Create library:
         - library files
         - asset files

-# Comnon problems
+# Common problems
 - parts for bake and uvs overlaps
 - symerites
 /material ID bake
 - pivots
 ---
 # Hard surface

 ---